simplex-chat/simplex-chat/agent-protocol.md

 SMP agent protocol has 3 main parts:

-- the syntax and semantics of messages that SMP agents exchange between each other to negotiate establishing unidirectional (simplex) encrypted queues on SMP server(s) to provide their users a higher level interface than SMP protocol to establish and operate duplex (bi-directional) connections and notifications about any communication integrity violations (via hash validation, sequential message IDs and message acknowledgements send over SMP queues).
+- the syntax and semantics of messages that SMP agents exchange between each other in order to:
+  - negotiate establishing unidirectional (simplex) encrypted queues on SMP server(s)
+  - exchange client messages and delivery notifications, providing sequential message IDs and message integrity (by including the hash of the previous message).
-- the syntax and semantics of the commands that should be sent over TCP or other sequential protocol by the agent user to the agent.
+- the syntax and semantics of the commands (a higher level interface than SMP protocol) that are sent over TCP or other sequential protocol by agent clients to the agents.
 This protocol allows to create and manage multiple connections, each consisting of two simplex SMP queues.
-- the syntax and semantics of the message that users of SMP agents should send out-of-band (as pre-shared key / "invitation") to ensure [E2E encryption][1] integrity for the first SMP queue and protection against active attacks ([MITM attacks][2]).
+- the syntax and semantics of the message that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including SMP server, queue ID and encryption key) to ensure [E2E encryption][1] the integrity of SMP queues and protection against active attacks ([MITM attacks][2]).

 ## Duplex connection